tomtom94/AutoGPT-RabbitMQ/README.md

 # AutoGPT-RabbitMQ

 This plugin allows you to communicate with your Auto-GPT instance via microservice.
-Only compatible with **Auto-GPT 0.3.1** and perhaps superior.

 ## 📚 Requirements